ius-csg/cslabs-web/README.md

 # CS Labs Web

 ## Description
-CS Labs is aimed to create a full environment for learning without the issues of works on my machine.
+CS Labs is aimed to create a full environment for learning without the issues of "works on my machine".
 This project provides both class and independent learning modules.
 There are other solutions out there but this one is free for IUS and provides reasonable pricing for outside users.